mlcommons/medperf/examples/safety_benchmark/RUNBOOK-GCP.md

-`configure_*` encrypts the asset and uploads it. `update_*_cc_policy` is the moment of consent — it binds the decryption key to this exact (image, prompts, model, collector).
+`configure_*` encrypts the asset and uploads it. `update_*_cc_policy` is the moment of consent — it binds the decryption key to this exact (image, connection, model, collector).
 Re-run it whenever any of those change.

 ---